pedrogaldiano/learning-python/my-projects/workout-creator/README.md

 Sorry, I didn't know it was prohibited.
 I will get data from an [open source project in git hub from davejt](https://github.com/davejt/exercise).
 I choose to not use the API since the most crucial part of the data I can get from a CSV file.

-I'm throwing away all my work so far , but I won hide this because were part of my development process. :)
+I'm throwing away all my work so far , but I won't hide this because were part of my development process. :)

 ## Development process: